 - Trione-Annadel State Park in Santa Rosa is a wonderful place to hike, bike, or go trail riding.
 Lake Ilsanjo offers fishing.
 This park is known for spring wildflowers.

-- Kruse Rhododendron State Natural Reserve is a must-visit in May, when the pink flowers are in full bloom.
+- Kruse Rhododendron State Natural Reserve is a must-visit in April and May, when the pink flowers are in full bloom.
 The reserve is located in Gualala.

 - Salt Point State Park, in Jenner, features a spectacular rocky coastline and miles of hiking trails.
 You can walk through a pygmy forest, go fishing or scuba diving, and enjoy picnic facilities.